SynixeTactical/Documents/operations/terminology.md

     - A term denoting that friendly fire ocurred.

 ### Blue Flagging
     - A term describing sweeping your barrel across a friendly in your path.
-This should never happen.en.iendly in your path.
+This should never happen.appen.en.iendly in your path.
 This should never happen.d never happen.